Much-improved England level series with Australia

 Jack Nowell ran out of room on the opposite wing as England stretched Australia's defence to the limit.

-Farrell kicked two more penalties but Jones' side needed another try to underline their dominance.
+Farrell kicked two more penalties but Jones' side - which also featured debutant centre Guy Porter and scrum-half Jack van Poortvliet's first start - needed another try to underline their dominance.

 Instead, Australia surged into England's 22 for the first time and prop Taniela Tupou - nicknamed the 'Tongan Thor' because of his incredible size and power - smashed over the line to give the hosts a lifeline.